Matching Messy Texts

 Data & Required Packages

 The Worker Adjustment and Retraining Notification Act (WARN) requires employers with 100 or more employees (generally not counting those who have worked less than six months in the last 12 months and those who work an average of less than 20 hours a week) to provide at least 60 calendar days advance written notice of a plant closing and mass lay-off affecting 50 or more employees at a single site of employment.
-In North Carolina, the Department of Commerce is in charge of collecting and archiving the notices.
+In Ohio, the Department of Job and Family Services is in charge of collecting and archiving the notices.
 Research by Cleveland Federal Reserve Bank suggests that these notices are useful bellwethers for economic conditions in the state.
+We are limiting our analysis to 2024 data for Ohio.

 - Krolikowski, Pawel M. and Kurt G. Lunsford.
 2020.
 “Advance Layoff Notices and Labor Market Forecasting.”
 Federal Reserve Bank of Cleveland, Working Paper no. 20-03. https://doi.org/10.26509/frbc-wp-202003

-packages in addition to other packages in R. postmastr
+In this tutorial, I am going to use stringr, stringi, stringdist, postmastr, ellmer packages in addition to other packages in R.

 library(tidyverse)